- Rewind to ... 1958

 "I knew that the only person who could issue the red flag was the clerk of the course and he could never have waved it from the bridge, so that one had to be an unauthorised one - he could never have got their so fast from his usual position on the start-finish line.

-"So I said to Masten, 'Look, keep quiet, we'll pool our money together and then split it'.
+"So I said to Masten, 'Look, keep quiet, we'll pool our [prize] money together and then split it'.
 And that's exactly what we did, because otherwise it would have gone to the organisers or whoever to decide and it would be years before we got the money.

 "So officially I was the winner.
 The truth was either of us could have won it, but what the hell, it didn't matter.
 Why have an argument about it?
 Especially with everything else that had happened that weekend."

-Castro's revolution was successful over the New Year but it was not until 1960, at the Camp Columbia military airfield, that motor racing resumed.
+Castro's revolution was successful over the New Year and it was not until 1960, at the Camp Columbia military airfield, that motor racing resumed.
 The main event was won by Moss but it was again tainted, this time by the death of Ettore Chimeri who crashed his Ferrari through a barrier and plunged 150 feet into a ravine.
 He later died in hospital.

 Over the following years organised motor racing ceased on the island, never to return.
 Despite its popularity, the sport was considered too bourgeois by the communist regime.
 Put simply, it no longer matched the politics.